Maui: Water supply

 The new millennium brought droughts, increasing pressure on the ʻĪao aquifer, with withdrawals rising above 18 million U.S. gallons (68,000 m^{3}) per day.
-Recent estimates indicate that Maui has a potential supply of potable water around 476 million U.S. gallons (1,800,000 m^{3}) per day, virtually all of which drains into the ocean.
+Recent estimates indicate that Maui has a potential supply of potable water around 415 million U.S. gallons (1,800,000 m^{3}) per day (2008 figure), virtually all of which drains into the ocean.

 Water for agriculture comes mostly from East Maui streams, routed through a network of tunnels and ditches dug by Chinese laborers in the 19th century.

 In 2006, Paia petitioned the county to avoid mixing in treated water from wells known to be contaminated with 1,2-dibromoethane and 1,2-dibromo-3-chloropropane from former pineapple cultivation.
 Agriculture companies were released from liability for these chemicals.
 In 2009, the Office of Hawaiian Affairs and others successfully argued in court that sugar companies should reduce the amount of water they take from four streams.